2DegreesInvesting/tilt.eu.taxonomy/README.md

 ## Matching NACE codes to Ecoinvent activities

-To match Ecoinvent activities with EU Taxonomy activities, we will first match the NACE sector codes to Ecoinvent activities using ISIC sector codes present in both datasets `ep_products_ei_activities` and `nace_isic_mapper`.
+NACE sector codes are used to match Ecoinvent activities with EU Taxonomy activities.
+Ecoinvent activities table `ep_products_ei_activities` don’t have NACE codes.
+As a first step, to match NACE codes to `ep_products_ei_activities`, we will use the ISIC sector codes as the mapper present in the `nace_isic_mapper` file.

 ``` r
 ecoinvent_activities_with_nace <- ecoinvent_activities_with_nace(ep_products_ei_activities_product, isic_nace_mapper)